 Separate financial statements are provided for governmental funds, proprietary funds, and fiduciary funds, even though the latter are excluded from the government-wide financial statements.
-Currently, the CSA does not have any proprietary or fiduciary fund types.
+Currently, the CSA does not have fiduciary fund types.
 Major individual governmental funds are reported as separate columns in the fund financial statements.